Menu

 When To Take Vitamin D

-If you do decide to supplement, then you should aim to take your Vitamin D3 supplement with dinner, as it’s the usually the fattiest meal of the day, which helps with absorption.
+A Vitamin D3 supplement is often best taken with dinner, as this is usually the fattiest meal of the day, which helps with absorption.

 Have you found that supplementing Vitamin D has helped?